cdeanj/nextflow-tychus/README.md

 ==========
 Install Nextflow
 ----------------
-Open a terminal and type the following commands:
+Open a terminal and type the following commands (omitting the '$' sign):
 ```
 $ mkdir tychus
 $ cd tychus/